MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/TaxEngine-002-Import-Export-Configuration.md

 [!INCLUDE[vnext_preview](../../includes/vnext_preview.md)]

-This functionality is handled through Json file.
-Json Exchange extension is used to import or export the configuration data of tax engine as json.
+Json Exchange extension is used to import or export the configuration data of tax engine in json format.

 There are two options available for importing and exporting tax configuration:

 - **Import or Export from Tax Type**

-This option is used when all configuration of a tax type is to be imported or exported.
-This contains its entities, components, input parameter, rate setup and use cases.
+This option is used when all configuration pertaining to a tax type is to be imported or exported.
+It contains entities, components, input parameter, rate setup and use cases.

 - **Import or Export for a specific Use Case**

-This option is used when one or more-use cases related to a specific tax type is to be imported or exported.
-This contains use case related information.
+This option is used when configuration pertaining to one or more-use cases is to be imported or exported.
+It contains use case related information.